stefangabos/Zebra_Cache/README.md

 // pass the $memcache instance as argument to initialize the Memcached-based storage
 $storage = new Storage_Memcached($memcache);
 ```
+## Initializing the main library and setting/getting values

 Once the storage engine is initialized: